mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### Message Priority and Acknowledgments
- - Added message priority labels to the Threads view.
+ - Added [message priority labels](https://docs.mattermost.com/channels/message-priority.html) to the Threads view.
- - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional Plan).
+ - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional).

 #### Global Drafts
  - Added a centralized Drafts view for draft messages.